BlaiseMoses01/BlaiseMoses01/README.md

 # 👋 Hey, I’m Blaise

 I'm a **Software Engineer** passionate about building robust, high-performance systems.
-I currently work at a Fortune 200 company, where I lead test infrastructure development,  but my long-term vision is grounded in systems programming, backend architecture, and the mathematics of software.
+I currently work at a Fortune 200 company, where I lead test infrastructure development,  but my long-term vision is grounded in systems programming, backend architecture, and the Artificial Intelligence

-I'm particularly interested in **systems-level programming**, **quantitative trading**, and **distributed computing**.
+I'm particularly interested in **Systems-level programming and design** and **Machine Learning**

 ---